 1. Start with the Inspection Report

-When you’re ready to begin home maintenance you can simply start with the inspection report.
+The inspection report is a great place to start when you’re ready to begin home maintenance.
 You can think of this report as a honey-do list and take care of any items that were not already addressed by the seller.

 Don’t be alarmed if you notice: